Virginia Tech: College reorganizations

 During Thomas Nelson Conrad's tenure as president, the college switched from semesters to the quarter system, which remained in place until the late 1980s.
 Under the 1891–1907 presidency of John McLaren McBryde, the school organized its academic programs into a traditional four-year college and a graduate department was founded.
 The evolution of the school's programs led to a name change in 1896 to Virginia Agricultural and Mechanical College and Polytechnic Institute.
-The "Agricultural and Mechanical College" portion of the name was popularly omitted almost immediately; in 1944, the name was officially changed to Virginia Polytechnic Institute (VPI).
+However, the "Agricultural and Mechanical College" portion of the name was popularly omitted almost immediately.
+In practice, the school's name was Virginia Polytechnic Institute (VPI) long before the name was officially shortened in 1944.

 VPI admitted its first female students in 1921 as civilian day students; they did not live on campus.
 In 1923, VPI changed a policy of compulsory participation in the Corps of Cadets from four years to two years.
 In 1931, VPI began teaching classes at the Norfolk Division of the College of William and Mary (now Old Dominion University).
 This program eventually developed into a two-year engineering program that allowed students to transfer to VPI for their final two years of degree work.